 Resolved, That: Vietnam Veterans of America, hereby declares October as Agent Orange/Dioxin Awareness month.
-Vietnam Veterans of America, Inc. will take appropriate measures to ensure that October is declared as Agent Orange/Dioxin month by all levels of government (national, state, and local).
+Vietnam Veterans of America, Inc. will respond appropriately to ensure that October is declared as Agent Orange/Dioxin month by all levels of government (national, state, and local).
 Additionally, the Vietnam Veterans of America National Agent Orange/Dioxin

-Committee will work closely with all VVA state councils and chapters to develop programs in their local areas.
-Further, that VVA publicize the Agent Orange Flag, preserve its history, and make it available to all levels of the organization and interested parties.
+The committee will work closely with all VVA state councils and chapters to develop programs in their local areas.
+Further, VVA publicizes the Agent Orange Flag, preserves its history, and makes it available to all levels of the organization and interested parties.